rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 ABR is not supported for single server installs or even manual multi server clusters.
 If you need ABR, you need to use Red5 pro autoscaling. for more information i recommend reading through the [ABR guide](https://red5pro.com/docs/streaming/abruserguide.html) and the use of [transcode nodes](https://red5pro.com/docs/autoscale/transcoder.html)

+At the time of writing this, ABR is not supported for RTSP clients.
+Clients can subscribe to the stream quality of their choice manually.

 #### Muting Audio

 When publishing or subscribing, sometimes you might want to mute audio of the stream.
 Typically with online public events, sometimes when there is a break or so, the video is still running and the audio is paused to avoid noise to subscribers.
 On the other side a subscriber too might sometimes want to watch just the video.